 Art therapists work with people to explore their emotions and feelings through art and creative activities.
-Using materials such as paint, paper and clay, they help people to express themselves and build self-confidence.
+They help people express themselves and build self-confidence using:

 They support children and young people, adults and older people who may have emotional, physical or mental health problems.